-Save as disclosed under note 27 "Related Party Transactions" to the consolidated financial statements, no transactions, arrangements and contracts of significance (as defined in Appendix 16 to the Listing Rules) to which the Company or any of its subsidiaries was a party and in which a Director, an entity connected with a Director or any of the Controlling Shareholders or its subsidiaries (other than a member of the Group) had a material interest, whether directly or indirectly, subsisting at any time during the Year and up to the date of this report.
+No transactions, arrangements and contracts of significance (as defined in Appendix 16 to the Listing Rules) to which the Company or any of its subsidiaries was a party and in which a Director, an entity connected with a Director (other than a member of the Group) had a material interest, whether directly or indirectly, subsisting at any time during the Year and up to the date of this report.

-As at 31 December 2020, none of the Directors is interested in any businesses apart from our business which competes or is likely to compete with our business, either directly or indirectly or would otherwise require disclosure under Rule 8.10 of the Listing Rules.
+As at 31 December 2021, none of the Directors or the Controlling Shareholders is interested in any businesses apart from our business which competes or is likely to compete with our business, either directly or indirectly or would otherwise require disclosure under Rule 8.10 of the Listing Rules.